 You could write your own code and upload it

-Not a good idea for the beginner, but if you do it, you'll need an editor (I like Notepad++) and an FTP program (I like WS_FTP Professional) to upload the files.
+Not a good idea for the beginner, but if you do it, you'll need an editor (I like Notepad++, Sublime Text is also very popular) and an FTP program (I like WS_FTP Professional) to upload the files.
 Our friend Ellen Terry Kessler swears by the HTML Editor from CoffeeCup.com.

 Some popular website design programs which we haven't tried ourselves are: